codahale/veil/docs/src/design/mres.md

 # Multi-recipient Messages

-`veil.mres` is a multi-recipient signcryption scheme, using an encrypt-then-sign construction with an IND-CCA2 secure encryption construction and a SUF-CMA secure signature scheme.
+`veil.mres` is a multi-recipient signcryption scheme, using an encrypt-then-sign construction with an IND-CCA2 secure encryption construction and a sUF-CMA secure signature scheme.

 ## Encryption